 Data Overview

-The GloNAF database version 1.2 includes 13,939 taxa which accounts for approx. 4% of the extant global flora.
-Spatially, GloNAF covers 1,029 regions (including 381 islands) including all terrestrial regions of the globe.
-For an overview of the information covered in GloNAF see Pyšek et al. (2017)
+The GloNAF database version 2.0 includes 16,429 taxa which accounts for approximately 4% of the extant global flora.
+Spatially, GloNAF covers 1,343 terrestrial regions (including 427 islands).
+For the latest overview of the information covered in GloNAF see Davis et al. (2025).

 Data availability